AI Headshots vs. Professional Photographer: An Honest Comparison

 The question isn't whether AI headshots are "good enough."
 They are.
 The question is whether they're right for your specific situation.
 Sometimes the answer is AI.
 Sometimes it's a photographer.
 Sometimes it's both.

 This is a straight comparison.
 No hard sell in either direction.
 We'll cover quality, cost, time, convenience, and the scenarios where each option wins.
+For more on this, see the impact of photo quality on AI output.

 Are AI headshots as good as professional photos?